devbootstrap/erc-1167-minimal-proxy-contract-example/README.md

 npm i -g truffle
 npm install @openzeppelin/upgrades
 truffle init
-truffle create migration store truffle create migration storeFactory
 ```

 __Try out this example__

 To run this example on your local machine, you need to clone this repo(!) and then follow the below instructions.

-Start up a new truffle console session in your terminal using `truffle console` then, in the session, compile and deploy the Store and StoreFactory contracts.
+Start up a new `ganache-cli` session in one termain and a truffle console session in another terminal using `truffle console` then, in the session, compile and deploy the Store and StoreFactory contracts.
 In order to test this out in the Tuffle Console we essentially need to:

 1. Compile the contracts
 1. Migrate the contracts